BetterRobotics/BrewZilla/README.md

 BrewZilla 3
 ===========
 The ultimate controller for your BrewZilla 3.0+ it takes a recipe exported from your favorite beer brewing program and automatically sets the steps up with a prompt to guide you along the way.
-Just export you favorite recipe in XML, run the  program using from the directory with the program, ```python brewzilla.py``` remember to upload and connect the arduino using the udev rule specified below.
+Just export you favorite recipe in XML (beersmith 2), run the  program using from the directory with the program, ```python brewzilla.py``` remember to upload and connect the arduino using the udev rule specified below.

 The program's main features
 ----------------------------